There it is again;

 If you cannot love God completely, then how will you love your future spouse?

-I want to be so in love with God, that my future husband comes out of nowhere and catches me off guard.
-I want to be so Christlike, that my future husband is drawn to that radiance that Christ gives me when I am set on seeking Him.
+I want to be so in love with God, that my love for Christ is radiating, and I want to be so Christlike, that my future husband is drawn to that radiance that Christ gives me when I am set on seeking Him.

-I want my future husband to find me in love with Christ.
-I do not want him to find me in a mess or in a rut, but I want him to find me loving God completely, having faith, and working on building a stronger relationship with Christ.
+I want my future husband to find me in love with Christ, having faith, and working on building a stronger relationship with Christ.

-That is the girl I want my future husband to see for the first time.
+That is the woman I want my future husband to find.

 So that’s my goal right now.
 I am working on my relationship with Jesus Christ so that I can one day help my husband in his spiritual battles, be an encouragement to him in his faith, and be the godly wife he prays for.